|Copa del Rey 2003-2004|

-He spent ten of his 11 years as a professional with Zaragoza, appearing in 279 official games (62 goals) and winning three major titles with the club.
+Carlos Lapetra spent ten of his 11 years as a professional with Zaragoza, appearing in 279 official games (62 goals) and winning three major titles with the club during the Golden period of the club.
 Lapetra played for Spain at the 1964 European Nations' Cup and the 1966 World Cup, winning the former tournament.

-Started with Real Madrid, but never settled down.
-He went to Real Zaragoza.
+Santiago Aragon started with Real Madrid, but never settled down.
+He spent most of career there on loan.
+He went to Real Zaragoza in 1993.
 Aragón was part of the side that won the 1995 edition of the UEFA Cup Winners' Cup, having conquered the Copa del Rey the previous campaign.

 AM/CM: Gustavo Poyet (Uruguay)

 Poyet began his career with short spells at Grenoble and River Plate.
 He then spent seven years at Real Zaragoza, with whom he won the Copa del Rey and the UEFA Cup Winners' Cup.
 In 1997, Poyet moved to Chelsea and helped the club win the FA Cup and the UEFA Cup Winners' Cup.
 In 2001 he moved to Tottenham Hotspur.
 He was also part of the Uruguay side which won the 1995 Copa América.

 Francisco Higuera spent 11 seasons in la Liga.
 He started with Mallorca.
 He went on the play for Real Zaragoza, winning Cope del Rey in 1995 and the Cup Winners' Cup the following year.
 He played for Mexico's Puebla FC at the end of his career.
 He was capped 6 times for Spain.